-Head coach Luis Reis is in his 17th season with the Wheaton women's soccer program in 2013, and he currently owns one of the best winning percentages among active NCAA Division III coaches in the country at .826 (320-57-26).
+Head coach Luis Reis is in his 20th season with the Wheaton women's soccer program in 2016, and currently owns one of the best winning percentages among active NCAA Division III coaches in the country at .815 (335-65-28).
 Inducted into the New England Soccer Hall of Fame in 2008, Reis was honored as one of eight members of the 31st class.

-Under Reis, the Lyons have qualified for 17 straight postseason appearances, including the program's first NCAA Tournament Final Four in 2004.
+Under Reis, the Lyons have qualified for 19 straight postseason appearances, including the program's first NCAA Tournament Final Four in 2004.
 Wheaton also posted NCAA Tournament national quarterfinal finishes in 2002 and 2003 and 13 consecutive NCAA Tournament bids from 2000-12.
-The Lyons have finished the season ranked in the top-25 nationally for 14 years in a row and were twice ranked first (Oct.
+The Lyons have finished the season ranked in the top-25 nationally in 14 out of the last 16 years and were twice ranked first (Oct.
 19, 2004; Nov.
 10, 2003) by the National Soccer Coaches Association of America (NSCAA).

-Wheaton has won at least 20 games in eight of the last 15 seasons and reached the 16-win plateau 15 years in a row.
-From 1999-2009, the Lyons finished the regular season in first place in the New England Women's and Men's Athletic Conference (NEWMAC) – a span of 11 years – and have captured the tournament crown in seven of the past 13 seasons.
-They have reached the NEWMAC Tournament semifinal round 16 years in a row.
+Wheaton has won at least 20 games in eight of the last 16 seasons and have won 15 or more games for 16-straight seasons.
+From 1999-2009, the Lyons finished the regular season in first place in the New England Women's and Men's Athletic Conference (NEWMAC) – a span of 11 years – and have captured the tournament crown in seven of the past 15 seasons.
+They have reached the conference tournament semifinal round in all 18 years with Reis at the helm.

 Wheaton owns the second-longest conference unbeaten streak in NCAA history (all divisions and genders), having reeled off 91 matches over eight years (October 17, 2000 - October 11, 2008) without a defeat.
 In 1997, the Lyons won the NEW 8 Tournament championship before the name change to the NEWMAC.
-Reis also helped Wheaton capture three straight regional championships from 2002-04 and an Eastern College Athletic Conference (ECAC) Tournament title in 1999.
+Reis also helped Wheaton capture three-straight regional championships from 2002-04 and Eastern College Athletic Conference (ECAC) Tournament titles in 1999 and 2013.

 Following his team's success in 2004, Reis was named NSCAA New England Coach of the Year and NEWMAC Coach of the Year.
 Reis has been named coach of the year by the NSCAA and the NEWMAC on three occasions each, and he has also garnered New England Women's Intercollegiate Soccer Association (NEWISA) Coach of the Year accolades four times.
 Through fundraising efforts, Reis and the Lyons traveled to Portugal in 2008 and Barcelona in 2011.

-A scout for the Portuguese women's national team and a former Massachusetts Youth Soccer Association (MYSA) state staff instructor, Reis was the head coach in 2005 of the Massachusetts Premier Soccer (MPS) Boston Renegades, who featured NCAA Division I players and top international talent.
+A scout for the Portuguese women's national team and a former Massachusetts Youth Soccer Association (MYSA) state staff instructor, Reis was the head coach in 2005 of the Boston Renegades Women's Team in the USL W-League.
+The team featured NCAA Division 1 level players, US National Team members (including current USWNT player Becky Sauerbrunn and former USWNT player Angela Hucles) and top international talent.
 He also coached the 1996 F.C.
 Greater Boston Bolts U20 women's soccer club to the United States Youth Soccer Association (USYSA) national finals and the 2000 Spirit of Massachusetts U15 girls' team to a State Cup title.

 In 1998, Reis earned his NSCAA Premier Diploma and was named a USYSA Region 1 Olympic Development Program (ODP) staff coach.
-That same year, he started a summer day camp for boys and girls, Soccer's Future Academy, which is in its 15th year and attracts over 500 kids annually.
+That same year, he started a summer day camp for boys and girls, Soccer's Future Academy, which is in its 17th year and attracts between 300-500 kids annually.
 Reis also earned a United States Soccer Federation (USSF) National "A" Coaching License in 1997 and an NSCAA Advanced National Diploma in 1996.
 Reis was the head coach of the Massachusetts U17 Girls' Olympic Development Team in 1998 and 1999.

 Reis earned a bachelor's degree in physical education from California State University at East Bay, formerly known as California State University at Hayward, in 1991.
 In his junior season, he helped lead the 1989 team to the NCAA Division II Tournament Final Four.
 Reis was captain of the 1990 team.
 In 1995, he went on to play one season of professional soccer with the Boston Storm of the United States Interregional Soccer League (USISL).